Particular/ServiceControl.Connector.MassTransit/Container-README.md

 ### 2. Configure error queues to monitor

 The connector won't start unless a list of error queues to monitor have been specified.
-From the previous step, we have piped a list of error queues output to the console to the `queues.txt` file.
+From the previous step, we have piped the list of error queues output to the console to the `queues.txt` file.
 If the console did not return any queues, it may be because MassTransit only creates the error queue for a consumer on demand, in this case you need to specify the list of queues manually.

 **It is important to review the list of queues in this file and ensure that the connector is only monitoring the error queues that you want.**